MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 1. In the Formatting pane for the matrix, open the **Conditional formatting** section and turn on **Data bars**.
 Select **Advanced controls** and set a lighter color for the positive bar.
 Select **OK**.

-1. Increase the width of the Sales Amount column so it covers the whole area by dragging on the matrix:
+1. Increase the width of the Sales Amount column so it covers the whole area by dragging the matrix.

     :::image type="content" source="media/desktop-dimensional-model-report/report-sales-amount-by-product-category-add-databars.png" alt-text="Matrix with data bars for Sales Amount.":::